qmk/qmk_firmware/keyboards/nyquist/readme.md

 * Optional support for I2C connection between the two halves if for some reason you require a faster connection between the two halves.
 Note this requires an extra wire between halves and pull-up resistors on the data lines.

+### 2u Support
+In place of the two innermost 1u keys on the bottom row, a single 2u key can be used.
+If you choose to use this option, then in your keymap, set the innermost key on the bottom row to what you want the 2u key to be.
+For example, if using the 2u key on the left half of the board, set the keycode for the lower right key.

 Required Hardware
 -----------------